 The Salmon Gums Gold Project comprises three Exploration Licences, E63/2037, E63/2122 and E63/2354, over a total area of 360km2.
 The Project is located approximately 200 kilometres south of the major regional centre of Kalgoorlie, and approximately 60 kilometres south of the mining town of Norseman.
-It is situated 30 kilometres south and along strike, in the same stratigraphy, as Pantoro Limited's high-grade Scotia Gold Project (Figures 1 and 5).
+It is situated 30 kilometres south and along strike, in the same stratigraphy, as Pantoro Limited's high-grade Scotia Gold Project (Figure 4).
+The Project area is also prospective for ionic clay REE.